camping89/multiple-github-config/README.md

 - **Wrong account being used?** Check your remote URL with `git remote -v` and ensure it matches the correct Host in your SSH config
 - **Permission denied?** Verify your SSH key is added to the correct GitHub account
 - **SSH connection issues?** Test with verbose output: `ssh -vT git@github.com-work`
+- **Key authentication failures?** Make sure `IdentitiesOnly yes` is set in your SSH config to prevent trying other keys
+- **Changes attributed to wrong user?** Verify repository-specific git config with `git config --list` in the repository directory

 By following these steps, you can seamlessly work with multiple GitHub accounts on a single machine.